paceval/paceval/README.md

 ## How paceval works

 paceval parses mathematical expressions once and converts them into an optimized execution graph.
 This graph can then be evaluated repeatedly with different inputs, enabling deterministic, parallel and high-performance computation.

+The same runtime can also execute readable mathematical guardrails, thresholds, correction functions and constraints around model outputs.

 ---